Tamirucode/multiple-choice-quiz/README.md

 - I confirmed that this quiz is responsive,  looks great, and functions on all screen sizes by using extensive media query and dev tools

-**Bugs**

-    solved bugs
-	when I ran the js file I discovered some warnings my js code at the end missed a semicolon and then fix the issue

-    Unfixed Bugs
-	No unfixed bugs

 **Validator Testing**

     HTML